SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Automatic Detection Approaches

 \section{Automatic Detection Approaches}

-In order to assess how well state-of-the-art methods align with human judgment in recognizing semantic differences, we evaluate a range of systems, including unsupervised RSD algorithms, LLMs that vary in architecture, size, and whether they are open- or closed-source, and recent encoder models.
-We further apply common specialization techniques, such as few-shot prompting and fine-tuning, to examine their impact on performance.
-The best-performing systems are evaluated on both SwissGov-RSD and iSTS-RSD to gain insight into how generalizable the results from the synthetic dataset are to a realistic setting.
+In order to assess how well state-of-the-art methods align with human judgment in recognizing semantic differences, we evaluate three different approaches: an unsupervised RSD algorithm and common specialization techniques, namely few-shot prompting and fine-tuning.